Case Study: Implementing 'travel re-imagined' for Toyota

 Rebecca Jeffries, Travel & Event Services Manager, Toyota Motor North America

-Toyota had previously experienced slow data delivery and errors within their expense management procedures.
 FCM developed custom technology solutions including a bespoke Chrome River integration to streamline processes and alleviate internal difficulties for their travel program and accounting team.
 This integration allows for viewing of data from multiple sources and can provide side-by-side insights with travel data collected directly by FCM, providing a more holistic view of overall travel spend.
-This in turn results in more advanced travel and expense analytics, better insight into how travelers are spending money and potential areas of leakage, and deeper understanding of how expenses can be used to improve supplier sourcing contracts.

-To improve traveler experience and online booking tool functionality, FCM worked with Toyota to transition the business to the Deem OBT.
+To improve traveler experience and online booking tool functionality, FCM worked with Toyota to transition the business to the Deem online booking tool (OBT).
 Catering to each facet of Toyota North America’s business was paramount so FCM built 4 different OBT subsites and 10 different instances of our online traveler portal HUB, where travelers go to access all the travel tools they need to book, view itineraries and more.
-These subsites and HUB iterations can house different views, travel policies, and any other information pertinent to a specific group of travelers, while still functioning as part of Toyota North America’s overall program.

 One of Toyota’s top priorities was to create a more unified travel program.
 Since roles within the company continue to evolve Toyota wanted to bring a sense of consistency through the travel program, update policies and processes as needed, and present stakeholders with new features and technology tools.
 In order to accomplish these goals, Toyota needed a true partner to help develop the travel program alongside them, delving into the minutiae and offering up existing or custom solutions where needed.